 These are not international business companies (IBC).
 These are onshore (or hybrid) jurisdictions where you can get a special deal that is unavailable to those running their business on the ground.

 Zero corporate tax jurisdictions are the countries that people traditionally think of when the subject of incorporating offshore comes up because they simply will not tax your company.

-Tax havens like Belize, the British Virgin Islands, Seychelles, the UAE, and others all offer what is essentially a flat zero tax.
+Tax havens like Belize, the British Virgin Islands, Seychelles, and others all offer what is essentially a flat zero tax.

 Some will fall under different categories, but for the most part, zero tax countries are the easiest to identify because the tax rate will simply be zero.

 Different corporate tax systems work for different types of companies.
 That is why the first step to creating a holistic offshore plan is to understand what is unique about your business, your goals, and even your personal lifestyle design.

 For example, Georgia is not a good idea for someone running a cash-flowing consulting business.
 They will also not need the benefit of deferral because if not, they will turn capital over frequently.
 However, they would be better off going to a zero tax or tax-exemption country or even going to a low-tax country where they would pay a much lower rate than 15%.